by Matt Slick

-There are two issues in these passages that need examination.
-The first is the homosexuality of the men of Sodom, and the second is Lot offering his daughters to them.
+There are two issues that need examination.
+The first is the homosexuality of Sodom, and the second is Lot offering his daughters to them.

-Were Sodom and Gomorrah were destroyed for being cruel--not for homosexuality?
+Sodom and Gomorrah were destroyed for being cruel--not for homosexuality

 Some people have said that the sin of Sodom and Gomorrah was not homosexuality but that it was the attempted gang rape.
 In other words, the men of Sodom were destroyed because of their continued cruel treatment of outsiders.
 Furthermore, pro-homosexuals sometimes say that this explanation is widely accepted among scholars.
 Is it?